dmauro/Keypress/README.md

 TODO
 ----

+* Add debugging option to control errors that get logged.
 * Improve keypress.combo defaults: this should be geared towards stealing meta+keystroke shortcuts from the browser.
 * Make instance based so users can instantiate multiple Keypresses.
 * Put negative edge in sequences.